TomasHubelbauer/agendum/README.md

 - [ ] Focus editor upon tab focus
 - [ ] Collect drafts upon tab blur with restore/discard button for each and clear button for all
 - [ ] Implement sharing a task or multiple by constructing a URL with pre-seeded database - warn on URL length limit
-- [ ] Use [Fragment](https://github.com/TomasHubelbauer/fragment) for the editor as well
 - [ ] Set up a TypeScript type checking pipelines based on QR channel example
 - [ ] See if adding Fragment as a Git submodule would allow us to drop the local/remote select logic and dep on JsDelivr
-  - It comes down to seeing whether GitHub Pages download Git submodules and would serve their contents
+  - It comes down to seeing whether GitHub Pages would download Git submodules and would serve their contents
 - [ ] Write Puppeteer UI tests and run them in the CI
 - [ ] Allow dismissing the editor hints
 - [ ] Fix deleting items not updating the item list due to Fragments lack of support for keys